tytydraco/yessleep/out/My_brother_was_murdered_when_I_was_nine_years_old_So_HOW_is_he_sitting_on_my_bed.md

 Reece, this guy with glasses, a face full of acne, and a lisp.

-He was nicest, often chastising (in a teasing way) my brother, for telling me to fuck off.
+He was the nicest, often chastising (in a teasing way) my brother, for telling me to fuck off.

 His other friends were assholes.